falke-ai-circuit/LOGReport/tests/commander/system/README.md

 1. Builds the application
 2. Executes `BsTool.exe` directly with the required environment variables
 3. Verifies the output is correctly appended to log files

+### Path Persistence Test

+The bstool path persistence test verifies that:
+1. The bstool path is correctly saved to QSettings when changed in the UI
+2. The bstool path is correctly loaded from QSettings when the application restarts
+3. The loaded path is properly displayed in the UI

 ## Environment Variables